The benefits of a bricks and mortar store at Christmas

 This gives you many more opportunities to get them really engaged on a deeper, more emotional level and far more committed to maintaining an ongoing relationship with you.

-It can help to boost your online presence
+Having a physical store can help to boost your online presence

 In the early days of the internet, if a company had a website, people were often genuinely impressed and eager to visit it.
 Those days are gone.
 These days, it can take months for a new site to get noticed by the search engines and, even then, it can struggle to get anywhere remotely close to the top rankings for competitive keywords because it will be up against sites that have been established for longer and are viewed as having more authority.